Bihar – Culture And Tradition

 Nalanda University Ruin

-It is the ruins of one of the oldest residential international university which thrived from around 5th or 6th century CE till the 13th century.
+It is the ruins of one of the oldest residential international universities which thrived from around the 5th or 6th century CE till the 13th century.

-This is a massive granary situated next to river Ganga.
-It was built by Captain John Garstin for the British army in 1786 to take a precaution for the severe famine that occurred in 1770.
+This is a massive granary Gol Ghar is situated next to the river Ganga.
+It was built by Captain John Garstin for the British army in 1786 to take a precaution against the severe famine that occurred in 1770.

-The seven caves (Satgarva) which were created in Mauryan emperor Ashoka’s time for the Ajeevikas (Buddhist monks).
+The seven caves (Satgarva) were created in Mauryan emperor Ashoka’s time for the Ajeevikas (Buddhist monks).

-The excavation in 1998 by the ASI unearthed this massive stupa that is claimed to be the world’s tallest excavated stupa at 104’ height having the circumference width of 1400’.
+The excavation in 1998 by the ASI unearthed this massive stupa that is claimed to be the world’s tallest excavated stupa at 104’ height having a circumference width of 1400’.